azerothyang/dragon/README.md

 ![CI Status](https://travis-ci.org/azerothyang/dragon.svg?branch=master)

- Dragon 🐲 is a lightweight high performance web framework with [Go](https://golang.org/) for the feature and comfortable develop
+ Dragon 🐲 is a lightweight high performance web framework with [Go](https://golang.org/) for the feature and comfortable develop.

+# components
+1. [httprouter](https://github.com/julienschmidt/httprouter).
+HttpRouter is a lightweight high performance HTTP request router.
+2. [GORM](https://github.com/jinzhu/gorm).
+The fantastic ORM library for Golang, aims to be developer friendly.
+3. [zap](https://github.com/uber-go/zap).
+Blazing fast, structured, leveled logging in Go.

 # start dragon
  dragon is mvc go framework.
 So you can hack with controller and model.

  __build__:
  >Just compile your src file and move bin file to directory dragon/release/